couleur-tweak-tips/Show-ModuleTree/README.md

 > **Warning**
 >
-> As you can see from the files existing in this repo this is purely a concept/draft,
+> This was a concept I lost interest in,
-> more in the coming days (or else consider this abandonned and thus feel free to PR/fork)
+> Consider this abandonned, feel free to PR/fork

 # Show-ModuleTree 🌳